pedrotoba/protostar-writeups/stack1/README.md

 #### Stack1

-Need to write the value 0x61626364 in the "modified" variable Write it in little endian, so the hex number is inverse (0x64 0x63 0x62 0x61) You need to fill the buffer first with 64 characters to access the "modified" variable in the stack.
+Need to write the value 0x61626364 in the "modified" variable.

+Write it in little endian, so the hex number is inverse (0x64 0x63 0x62 0x61).

+You need to fill the buffer first with 64 characters to access the "modified" variable in the stack.

 ```bash